-- Is an employee of the Authority; - Fulfills the requirements of the Secretary-Treasurer as defined in the Act; - Attends all meetings of the General Membership (and Executive Committee, if applicable); - Is the custodian of the Corporate Seal; - Serves as a signing officer for the Authority.
+- Is an employee of the Authority; - Fulfills the requirements of the Secretary-Treasurer as defined in the Act; - Attends all meetings of the General Membership (and Executive Committee, if applicable); - Is the custodian of the Corporate Seal;

-CAO/ General Manager/Secretary-Treasurer
+Serves as a signing officer for the Authority.

+CAO/Secretary-Treasurer

-The duties of the Chief Administrative Officer / General Manager and the Secretary-Treasurer have been combined and assigned to a single position, in which case the person is an Officer called the the General Manager/Secretary-Treasurer.
+The duties of the Chief Administrative Officer and the Secretary-Treasurer have been combined and assigned to a single position, in which case the person is an Officer called the Chief Administrative Officer/Secretary-Treasurer.